j-briant/j-briant.github.io/_posts/2024-02-02-pmtiles-introduction.md

 title: PMTiles exploration
 date: 2024-02-02 10:30:00
 categories: [Discussion, Introduction, Opensource]
-tags: [pmtiles, gis, data, opensource, tiles, protomaps, cloud, pbf, gdal]
+tags: [pmtiles, gis, data, opensource, tiles, protomaps, cloud, pbf, gdal, geospatial]
 ---

 It's a technology that I came across rather recently.
 Tile generation when maintaining a geographic oriented website can be a hassle: it can take time, generates a lot of files, and can be a critical process.
 PMTiles might have the potential to facilitate some of this work and we'll try to see how.